DyogenIBENS/Agora/doc/HowTo.md

   2> example/results/ancGenomes/denovo-size-1.0-1.0.refine-all/log
 ```

-##### Weak families fusion
+##### Non-robust families fusion

-This step will take all the remaining singletons (`+onlySingletons` option), which
+This step will take all the remaining singletons, which
-are mainly "weak", and try to assemble them into contigs.
+are mostly non-robust genes, and try to assemble them into contigs.

 ```bash
 src/buildSynteny.integr-extend.py \